AmerAndersson/AmerAndersson/README.md

 ---

 ## ⚡ Fun Fact
-- When I’m not writing code, I enjoy hiking and exploring the outdoors!
+- When I’m not writing code, I enjoy reading and exploring the outdoors!

 ---